SwiftUI offers several mechanisms to pass data between views.

 Reading SwiftUI environment values in custom views

-To read the content of an environment value, you use the @Environment property wrapper.
+You can read environment values using the @Environment property wrapper.

 var body: some View {